VincentMarquez/Bubbles-Network./README.md

 await ppo._initialize_pools()
 await ppo._subscribe_to_all_events()
 await ppo.train()

-The agent will start training and responding to system events.
+Agent will start training and react to live events.

-Things to keep in mind
+Cautions & Notes
-This code is complex and best suited for experimentation and research, not production out of the box.
+Experimental: Not production-ready.
+Many modules are under active development.

-The hierarchical decision-making adds layers that make debugging harder.
+Complex: Designed for researchers.
+Debugging can be tricky due to the event-driven, multi-agent nature.

-Make sure to monitor memory and CPU usage and tune batch sizes accordingly.
+Resource Intensive: Monitor your hardware and memory.
+Tune batch sizes for your system.

-Logging is detailed; adjust verbosity for your needs.
+Feedback Welcome: PRs, issues, and ideas are encouraged.

-The system will ask for user help if it gets stuck.
+Disclaimer
-Before production, test carefully and consider disabling some  features.
+This software is provided as-is, without warranty.
+Use at your own risk, especially when integrating with real hardware or automation systems.